OpenHUTB/carla_doc/docs/tuto_first_steps.md

 ```

-Please find more information about CARLA maps [__here__](core_map.md).
+Please find more information about Carla maps [__here__](core_map.md).

-## Spectator navigation
+## 观察者导航

 The spectator is a view into the simulation.
-By default, the spectator opens in a new window when you run the CARLA server on a computer with a screen attached, unless you specify the `-RenderOffScreen` command line option.
+By default, the spectator opens in a new window when you run the Carla server on a computer with a screen attached, unless you specify the `-RenderOffScreen` command line option.

 The spectator is helpful to visualize your simulation.
 Using the spectator, you can familiarize yourself with the map you've loaded, and see the result of any changes you are making, such as adding vehicles, changing the weather, turning on/off various layers of the map and for debugging purposes.